akinyede/clean/README.md

-# Clean — Cleaning Service Booking & Operations
+# Clean App— Cleaning Service Booking & Operations

 Clean is a work‑in‑progress PHP platform for residential/commercial cleaning services.
 It enables online bookings and quote requests, staff scheduling, customer and payment management, reminders, and admin reporting.